DataDog/build-plugins/hooks/README.md

 ### `report`

-The plugin's report that gets passed in the context.
+The main plugin's report that gets passed in the context.

 #### `report.timings`